Setting Healthy Boundaries:

 else’s feelings at the same time.
 You are not responsible for the

 other person’s reaction to the boundary you are setting.
-You are only
+You are

-longer want your friendship, then you are probably better off
+no longer want your friendship, then you are probably better off

 without them.
-You do not need "friends" who disrespect your boundaries.
+You do not need "friends" who disrespect your

 At first, you will probably feel selfish, guilty,